PatnaikSaiHarshaVardhan7/Data-Analytics-/README.md

 4. Write a program to convert the following string into a title

-5. White a program to find the index number of 'fit in'
+5. Write a program to find the index number of 'fit in'

 Ans :